RoboJackets/business-process-manual/corporate/address-changes.rst

 .. note::
    This account is currently unused.
-   It was originally established for the :ref:`Georgia Tech vendor registration`, which is also currently unused.
+   It was originally established for the :ref:`Georgia Tech vendor registration <corporate/address-changes:Georgia Tech vendor registration>`, which is also currently unused.

 Cloudflare
 ----------